MichaelOmoniyi/alx-higher_level_programming/0x00-python-hello_world/README.md

 9-easter_egg.py - A Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

 10-check_cycle.c, lists.h - A function in C that checks if a singly linked list has a cycle in it.

+100-write.py - A Python script that prints an exact statement using the write function.

+101-compile - A script that compiles a Python file.

+102-magic_calculation.py - A Python function that does the exact thing as a Python bytecode.